Take a look here.

 Choose your publishing options, and which account(s) you want to post to.

 Next, choose whether you want it to publish just the most recent post from this feed, or whether you want it to queue up all posts now (up to the max) from this feed.

 The maximum number of past posts OneUp can queue up is 10.

-This is where you set how many minutes between posts you prefer if 2 or more posts come into the queue at once.
+This is where you set how many minutes between posts you prefer if two or more posts come into the queue at once.

 Note: This is NOT how often OneUp will check for new posts.
-OneUp checks feeds for new posts once every 6 hours, and that can only be changed on a custom plan.
+OneUp checks feeds for new posts once every 20 minutes.

 For example, if you choose Queue up all posts now (up to the max) and it schedules the 10 most recent posts from your RSS feed, then this is the number of minutes between each of those 10 posts.

 If you want those 10 posts scheduled to post one per hour, you can choose 60 minutes.